MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies.md

 1. **If a chat or channel message is modified or deleted** by the user during the retention period, the message is moved (or copied, in the case of edit) to the SubstrateHolds folder (which is a hidden folder in every user or group mailbox) and is stored in this folder until the retention period expires.
 Messages are permanently deleted on the day the retention period expires.

-2. **If a chat or channel message isn't deleted** during the retention period, the message is moved to the SubstrateHolds folder within one day (from 0 to 24 hours) after the retention period expires.
-The message is permanently deleted one day after it was moved to the SubstrateHolds folder.
+2. **If a chat or channel message isn't deleted** during the retention period, the message is moved to the SubstrateHolds folder within one day after the retention period expires (it takes from 0 to 24 hours).
+The message is permanently deleted one day after it is moved to the SubstrateHolds folder.

 > [!NOTE]
 > Messages in the SubstrateHolds folder are searchable by eDiscovery tools.
 After a message is permanently deleted, it won't be returned in an eDiscovery search.